iskandarzulkarnaien/Meteor-Grants-Backend/README.md

 ```bash
 $ git clone https://github.com/iskandarzulkarnaien/Meteor-Grants-Backend.git
 ```
-2. Setup a python virtual environment.
-If you are unsure of how to do setup a virtual environment on your system, [here](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/) is a handy guide to doing so.
+1. Setup a python virtual environment.
+If you are unsure of how to setup a virtual environment on your system, [here](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/) is a handy guide to doing so.

 ```bash
 # For Windows using git bash